codeplatoon-devops/Bloodhound/FEATURES.md

 Build process:

 1. Terraform triggers the Lambda build script
-2. The script launches the AWS SAM build container
+2. The script launches the AWS Lambda runtime container
 3. Python dependencies are installed from `requirements.txt`
 4. Bloodhound application source code is copied into the package
 5. Terraform archives the package into the Lambda deployment artifact